What is City Council?

 Fifth Voter District – Stephanie Lynch

-- Committee Assignments: Finance and Economic Development (Alternate), Organizational Development (Member), Education and Human Services (Member), Public Safety (Alternate)
+Committee Assignments: Finance and Economic Development (Alternate), Education and Human Services (Chair)

-- Education: Central High School, Goochland County; Richmond Technical Center; B.S. in Urban Studies and Planning from Virginia Commonwealth Unviersity
+Education: Central High School, Goochland County; Richmond Technical Center; B.S. in Urban Studies and Planning from Virginia Commonwealth University

-- Profession: Full Time City Council Memeber, retired Community and Housing Developer
+Profession: Full Time City Council Member, retired Community and Housing Developer

-- Committee Assignments: Land Use, Housing and Transportation (Chair), Education and Human Services (Vice Chair), Organizational Development (Member), Finance and Economic Development (Member)
+Committee Assignments: Land Use, Housing and Transportation (Vice Chair), Education and Human Services (Vice Chair), Finance and Economic Development (Member)

-- Other Appointments: Affordable Housing Trust Fund Oversight Board, Citizen Advisory Commission on Alternatives to Incarceration, Richmond Area Metropolitan Planning Organization, Planning Commission, Virginia First Cities, Workforce Development Oversight Board
+Other Appointments: Affordable Housing Trust Fund Oversight Board, Citizen Advisory Commission on Alternatives to Incarceration, Richmond Area Metropolitan Planning Organization, Planning Commission.

 Seventh Voter District – Cynthia Newbille (Council Vice-President)